 Football (Soccer) (August - November)

 For more fun evening activities, check out the things to do at night section.
+You can see all the sporting events here.

 There are several restaurants throughout the city that have been built with kids in mind.
 From a restaurant that uses miniature trains to bring your food to your table, to dining spaces with kids’ play areas, you should be able to enjoy discovering Prague’s food scene with every member of your family.